Get A Colorado Marriage License: The Easiest Step-By-Step

 A bride, groom, two bridesmaids and Officiant Lisa jumping in celebration of the signed marriage license.

 Hi there, I’m Lisa Hunter - I’ve been officiating weddings in Colorado since 2013 and have signed more than 1,000 (yes, really!) marriage licenses.
-I made this page so every answer about getting legally married in Colorado is right here in one place for you.

-QUICK FACTS
+QUICK FACTS & FAQ’s

 Here are answers to all the common Colorado marriage license questions…